 Mr. Redfern asked Mr. Horner if he has a timeline for when the data from SWRPC, regarding the counts, might be available to the BPPAC.
 Mr. Horner replied no, because it is somewhat dependent on intern labor, which is in short supply right now.
-He has some counts put together

-- 192 Redfern replied that would be great. - 193 194
+He has some counts put together that he could maybe share as they are available, instead of waiting for it all to be done.
+Mr. Redfern replied that would be great.